|Home | Faculty & Research | News | Undergraduate Program | Graduate Program | Courses | Seminar Series | Contact Us|

 microbiological methods and various groups of microorganisms.
 Three lectures, one laboratory per week.
 Prerequisites: one intermediate

 biology course, or equivalent, and Chemistry 2.
-(Group A.) Spring.
+(Group A or Group C.) Spring.

 108 Plant Development.
 Structural and physiological aspects of plant development.